10 (actually useful) first date tips: advice from the experts

 6. Where should we go for a successful date?

-If you do want to meet for coffee, chances are you have a favourite local (alternatively, try the suggestions in our date guides for Toronto, Montreal and Vancouver).
-However, if you’ve already checked each other out offline – or if you want to dial up the romance – then go for a classic and suggest a nice dinner.
+If you do want to meet for coffee, chances are you have a favourite local (alternatively, try the suggestions in our date guides for Toronto, Montreal, Vancouver, Calgary, Edmonton, and Winnipeg).
+However, if you’ve already checked each other out offline – or if you want to dial up the first date romance – then go for a classic and suggest a nice dinner.
 It may seem ‘safe’ but sometimes safe is the perfect way to get to know someone, particularly over our members’ favourite romantic cuisine: Italian.6